Wahoo Fitness KICKR Bike Review

 Today I wanted to talk about the Wahoo Fitness KICKR Bike.
 For years Wahoo has stood out as a leader in cycling trainers.
 When Wahoo launched the KICKR trainer at Eurobike it was a game-changer and since then they have come out with a host of trainers for cyclists to enjoy.

-For those that are wanting the KICKR Bike right now, good luck.
-Wahoo didn’t anticipate the demand and as such has a long delay on new orders.
-I was told that most people that order today will not see one until 2020.
+For those that are wanting the KICKR Bike, you might be in for a bit of a wait.
+From the start Wahoo didn’t anticipate the demand and as such has had a long delay on new orders.
+I was told that most people that order today will not see one for a few months.